tweag/HaskellR/doc/H-ints.md

 In the public interface of H, operations which require interaction with the embedded R interpreter communicate with the R thread in a synchronous fashion.
 Exceptions produced in the R thread are rethrown to the caller.
+Operations in the R monad work like this, and similar operations are available on the IO monad when using GHCi.

 Internal operations may require to be evaluated in the R thread.
 The following function is provided in the module `Language.R.Instance`